 Does the FCDO advise against all but essential travel to Oman?

 There is no COVID 19 specific FCDO (Foreign, Commonwealth & Development Office) advice in place for travel to Oman.
 This means that the UK government do not believe there is any specific risk relating to COVID 19 whilst you are there.
 In turn, this means that most standard insurance policies will be valid for your trip.

 What are vaccinations levels like in Oman?

-After a surprisingly slow start for a wealthy country, 57% of adults have now been vaccinated at least once and 41% have been fully vaccinated.
-Vaccination rates are increasing at a pace now and have been since the end of July.
+After a surprisingly slow start for a wealthy country, as of early January, 67% of adults have now been vaccinated at least once and 60% have been fully vaccinated.

 Do I need to be fully vaccinated to get into Oman?

 Visitors must be fully vaccinated and present a paper (not digital) vaccine certificate containing a QR code.
 They must have received 2 doses of vaccines or single-dose vaccines approved by Health Authorities completed not less than 14 days before departure from the UK.